jsandino/ai-portfolio/README.md

 ## About Me

-I am a senior software engineer with ~30 years of experience building production systems, currently focused on applied AI and LLM-based architectures.
+I am a senior software engineer with over 20 years of experience building production systems, currently focused on applied AI and LLM-based architectures.

 Over the past year, I’ve been designing and evaluating AI systems with an emphasis on: